JurijsNazarovs/ParDim/HowToBoostDownload.md

 where , - delimeter for a table (argument tabDelim)
       ; - delimeter to join files (argument tabDelimJoin)

+Note: to avoid unexpected errors, please use plain text redactors to create a file, and not RTF.
 # 3. Start downloading
 Finally, to start downloading just type: ParDim.sh args.Pardim